Graduate Student Award of Merit

 The Selection Committee shall be the elected members of the Executive Committee (or its delegates), excluding those from the region from which the award recipients will be selected.

-Nominations for the 2024 competition (Western Provinces) must be sent via electronic mail to:
+Nominations for the 2025 competition (Quebec Region) must be sent via electronic mail to:

 SWAAC President